Edward Summer

+Edward Summer (March 18, 1946 – November 13, 2014) was an American filmmaker, author, and educator.
 Among his better known works are the collection of Carl Barks stories Uncle Scrooge McDuck: His Life and Times, the Dinosaur Interplanetary Gazette (one of the pioneering online magazines), the first motion picture based upon Robert E. Howard's character Conan the Barbarian, the novel Teefr, and a prequel The Legend of Teddy Bear Bob.
+He died in New York City on November 13, 2014.

-Early work
+Early life and work

 Born in Buffalo, New York, Summer studied painting at the Albright Art Gallery (now called the Albright-Knox Art Gallery, Albright Art School, and with the noted water-color painter Sandra Chessman.
 He was also acquainted from childhood with another noted water-colorist, Robert Blair.

 Charles Summer, his father, was an amateur photographer who owned a then uncommon Exakta single lens reflex camera.
 The photographer Milton Rogovin was a family friend and early on exposed him to fine-art photographs.

 At age 15, Summer had a special one-man exhibit of his drawings in a group show at the Buffalo Museum of Science.

+Career

 Theater

 At the Studio Theater (now called Studio Arena Theater), Buffalo, New York, Summer appeared in Many Moons, based on a James Thurber book, choreographed by Michael Bennett, and directed by Roberta Sharpe circa 1961.

 He also worked with Fred Keller and Neal Du Brock as actor and stage manager, as well as Joe Krysiak founder of Project Artaud.